S-DeHerrera-Neil/COSC/PowerShell.md

   # You can highlight lines of code and press F8, which will run that specified line of code

 # Reverse Array
+Create an array containing a range with a random starting and stopping point.
+The starting point will be a random number from -10 through 0.
+The ending point will be a random number from 1 through 20.

+For example, if the first random number is -3, and the second random number is 2, your array will be -3, -2, -1, 0, 1, 2
+Create a variable that contains the contents of the array in reverse

+Using the above example, your reversed array will be 2, 1, 0, -1, -2, -3

+* Code starts here
 $revarray = -3..15:3
 $reverse = $revarray[($revarray.length-1)..0]
 $reverse